klaushajdaraj/ml-treatment-effects/README.md

 - tensoflow==2.10.0
 - protobuf==3.11.3

-## How to set up the virtual environment
+## How to set up the virtual environment using venv

 1. You can install venv to your host Python by running this command in your terminal: